-The provisions of Delaware law, our certificate of incorporation and our bylaws, as in effect immediately prior to the completion of the IPO, could have the effect of delaying, deferring or discouraging another person from acquiring control of us.
+The provisions of Delaware law, our certificate of incorporation and our bylaws could have the effect of delaying, deferring or discouraging another person from acquiring control of us.
 These provisions, which are summarized below, may have the effect of discouraging takeover bids.
 They are also designed, in part, to encourage persons seeking to acquire control of us to negotiate first with our board of directors.
 We believe that the benefits of increased protection of our potential ability to negotiate with an unfriendly or unsolicited acquirer outweigh the disadvantages of discouraging a proposal to acquire us because negotiation of these proposals could result in an improvement of their terms.